 Fighting is not allowed.
 Fighting is defined as physical contact intended to do physical harm.
 If one student can be determined as the aggressor, the consequences may be less severe for the other individual.

+1st Offense

+2nd Offense

+3rd Offense

+3rd Offense

-1st Offense 1-3 days SD 2nd Offense 1-3 days OSS 3rd Offense 3-5 days OSS
+3-5 days OSS

 Rule 18 Repeated Violations